 “The Secret” is simply the “law of attraction.”
 Essentially, the law of attraction states that whatever consumes your thoughts is what you will eventually get in life.
 So, if you think of all the things you don’t want in your life, you’ll only get the things you don’t want.
 By contrast, if you only envision the things you want in your life, then you will get everything you want in life.

-The Secret is actually just a candied up version of an old psychological concept called the “confirmation bias.”
-The confirmation bias is well-studied and researchers have known about it for decades.3] It also makes a hell of a lot more sense than the “Thoughts as Vibrations” theory.
+The law of attraction is actually just a candied up version of an old psychological concept called the “confirmation bias.”
+The confirmation bias is well-studied and researchers have known about it for decades.3 It also makes a hell of a lot more sense than the “Thoughts as Vibrations” theory.

-We’ve all experienced confirmation bias a million times, you’ve probably just never realized it before.
+We’ve all experienced the confirmation bias millions of times, you’ve probably just never realized it before.
 For example, you spend years not really paying attention to what kind of car people drive.
 But then the time comes for you to start thinking about buying a car and suddenly you notice the make and model of cars all over the place.
 You start making decisions about which styles you like and what features you care about.
-You start noticing these details because for the first time they are salient and relevant to your thoughts and desires, whereas before they weren’t.
+You start noticing these details because, for the first time, they are salient and relevant to your thoughts and desires, whereas before they weren’t.